Metric Criticality Identification for Cloud Microservices: Introduction

 \section{Introduction}

-The surge in the complexity of modern applications has led to a substantial increase in the volume of observability data \cite{monitorassistant, msr,alerts3}.
-This influx of data is further amplified by the widespread adoption of application deployment on distributed cloud platforms, where observability becomes paramount for understanding the health and performance of these intricate systems \cite{alerts3,alerts4,Chen2019,Chen2020,gan2019open}.
-Observability data is multi-modal, each characterizing different facets of the underlying system \cite{alerts3,alerts4,Chen2019,Chen2020,gan2019open}.
-For example, logs provide detailed records of events and activities within each service, offering valuable insights into the behavior of the system, traces provide records of paths governing path flows by individual executions of application invocations while metrics offer quantitative measurements of various aspects such as resource utilization, response times, and error rates, throughput, etc, aiding in performance analysis and dynamic resource management.
+The surge in the complexity of modern applications has led to a substantial increase in the volume of observability data \cite{monitorassistant, msr, thalheim2017sieve}.
+This influx of data is further amplified by the widespread adoption of application deployment on distributed cloud platforms, where observability becomes paramount for understanding the health and performance of these intricate systems \cite{alerts4,Chen2019,gan2019open}.
+Observability data is multi-modal, each characterizing different facets of the underlying system \cite{alerts4,Chen2019,Chen2020,gan2019open}.
+For example, logs provide detailed records of events and activities within each service, offering valuable insights into the behavior of the system, traces provide records of paths governing path flows by individual executions of application invocations while metrics offer quantitative measurements of various aspects such as resource utilization, response times, and error rates, throughput, etc., aiding in performance analysis and dynamic resource management.

-Site Reliability Engineers (SREs) rely on observability data for alerting as indicators of a system deviating from its expected performance.
-Alerts are primarily defined on metrics because metrics provide a real-time, quantitative view of the system's performance, health, and behavior.
-Defining alerts on observability metrics often necessitates manual subject matter expertise with white-box know-how on the intricate operations of each specific application and its implications on the environment it is deployed on.
+Site Reliability Engineers (SREs) rely on metrics to define alerts providing timely notifications when a system's behaviour deviates from the expected performance.
+Metrics provide light-weight, real-time, quantitative view of the system's performance, health, and behavior critical towards production systems uptime.
+Defining alerts on metrics often necessitates manual subject matter expertise with white-box know-how on the intricate operations of each specific application and its implications on the environment it is deployed on.
 Such manual intervention, whilst being expensive, also becomes infeasible with thousands of observability metrics at play.
 An overly conservative strategy with alerts on a large number of metrics can lead to a large number of false positives, whilst a limited set of alerts can potentially miss out on critical events.
 Defining alerts on the critical metrics that ensure thorough coverage is thus an extremely challenging task.
-Automated techniques have been explored in the literature to alleviate such scenarios, however, most of such techniques focus on traditional monolithic applications.
+Automated techniques have been explored in literature to alleviate such scenarios, however, most of such techniques focus on traditional monolithic applications.